Ecwid/ecwid-api-docs/README.md

 # Changelog

+## July 5, 2019

+1) Added support for `variation` parameter for [static product pages](https://developers.ecwid.com/api-documentation/static-store-pages#get-product-page).
+Now you can get HTML code of a product using a specific variation ID.

+2) Added endpoint to work with store shipping options – `/profile/shippingOptions`.
+You can get all store shipping options, create a new USPS shipping options or enable/disable any shipping method.
+[Learn more](https://developers.ecwid.com/api-documentation/store-information#get-shipping-options)

 ## May 9, 2019

 1) Improvements to category image quality for [static store pages](https://developers.ecwid.com/api-documentation/static-store-pages#get-category-page); added `thumbnail` image details for GET requests for category endpoint in [Ecwid REST API](https://developers.ecwid.com/api-documentation/categories).